mcdemarco/singularity-cms/README.md

 # Singularity

 Singularity is a simple, flat file CMS which marks up HTML using Markdown.
-It's short and concise, taking nothing but less than 40 lines of PHP code and an htaccess file.
+It was short and concise, taking nothing but less than 40 lines of PHP code and an htaccess file, until I forked it and added a few bits.

 ## Customization

-The content directory, file type, and Bootstrap theme can be easily customized by simply editing the PHP variables provided:
+The content directory, file type, Bootstrap theme, and site name can be easily customized by simply editing the PHP variables provided:

 	define('CONTENT_DIR', ROOT_DIR .'content/'); //change this to change which folder you want your content to be stored in
 	$bootswatch_theme = "cerulean"; //choose any bootstrap theme included in strapdown.js!
 	$file_format = ".txt"; //change this to choose a file type, be sure to include the period
+	$site_name = "Singularity"; //change as desired

 ## URLs